maxdotr/Unity-Goal-Oriented-State-Machine/README.md

 ## Overview

-The GOSM in this project enables intelligent agents (such as NPCs or enemies) to follow a set of actions to achieve certain goals.
-Each goal consists of one or more actions, and each action can either succeed, fail, or continue (i.e., still in progress).
-In cases where an action fails, a corresponding "Fail" action is executed.
+The GOSM in this project enables intelligent agents (such as NPCs or enemies) to follow a set of steps to achieve certain goals.
+Each goal consists of one or more steps, and each step can either succeed, fail, or continue (i.e., still in progress).
+In cases where an step fails, a corresponding "Fail" step is executed.
 This machine is controlled by a state manager that selects which goal to execute based on the current conditions.

 ## Architecture